-If you use Duphalac for a long period of time, your doctor may want you to have occasional blood tests.
-Do not miss any scheduled appointment.
+If you use Duphalac for an extended period, your doctor may want you to have occasional blood tests.
+Do not miss any scheduled appointments.

 There may be drugs that interact with Duphalac.
-Tell your doctor about all your prescription and over-the-counter medicines, vitamins, minerals, herbal products, and medicines prescribed by other doctors.
+Tell your doctor about all your prescription and over-the-counter medicines, vitamins, minerals, herbal products, and drugs prescribed by other doctors.

 Don’t start a new medicine without checking with your doctor.

-Older people may be at increased risk of loss of blood minerals (eg, potassium, sodium) when using this drug, especially if they are using it for a long time.
+Older people may be at increased risk of losing blood minerals (e.g., potassium, sodium) when using this drug, especially if they are using it for a long time.

 Do not start, stop, or change the dose of any medicine before checking with your doctor or pharmacist first.

-In the general management of portal systemic encephalopathy, it must be recognized that there is serious underlying liver disease with complications such as electrolyte disturbances (eg, hypokalemia) for which other specific therapy may be necessary.
+In the general management of portal-systemic encephalopathy, it must be recognized that there is underlying severe liver disease with complications such as electrolyte disturbances (e.g., hypokalemia), for which other specific therapy may be necessary.

 Babies given lactulose can develop hyponatremia and dehydration.

 Interactions with other drugs